rginestou/MarkReport/README.md

 Just type in your document as a Markdown `.md` file, using special syntax in comments to tell MarkReport how exactly the final PDF should be structured.

+You may also split your document into several Markdown files, by specifying the order in which to compile these files in a `content.txt` in the main folder.

+For instance :

+    body.md
+    conclusion.md
+    content.txt
+    intro.md

+With `content.txt` :

+    intro
+    body
+    conclusion

 ### Simple example

 Let's take the following example: